Highlights Of The Program

 - Presenting ISCC PLUS chain-of-custody models enabling auditable recycled and bio-based feedstocks

-- Discussing global alignment and third-party verification for strengthening strategies and scaling circular solutions
+- Advancing global alignment and third-party verification to strengthen strategies and scale circular solutions

 12:25 - 12:30